Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/settings/commands.md

 ---
 title: Commands
-description: SonoranBot commands reference
+description: Learn more about Sonoran Bot's Discord commands.
 published: true
-date: 2023-10-24T20:46:03.525Z
+date: 2023-10-24T20:51:07.933Z
 tags:
 editor: markdown
 dateCreated: 2023-10-24T20:46:03.525Z
 ---

-# Command Reference
+# Commands Reference

+By default, only server administrators (those with Administrator in the guild) can execute any of the below commands.
+You must use [Discord's permissions setting feature](https://discord.com/blog/slash-commands-permissions-discord-apps-bots) to give users access.

 | Command          | Mode    | Function                                           |
 | ---------------- | ------- | -------------------------------------------------- |